 When a reduction of the work force becomes necessary, first all temporary employees and then probationary employees will be laid off, provided that the available work can be performed by the remaining regular employees.
 In the event probationary employees are rehired into the same bargaining unit position with the same job classification within sixty (60) days after layoff, they will have their probationary period reduced by the number of probationary days already served; provided, however, they will in any event serve at least an additional thirty (30) probationary days.

 7.3 Layoff.
 When, in the judgment of the Employer, a reduction of the work force in a classification and department becomes necessary, the employee with the least seniority in the affected classification shall be laid off first, provided the employees remaining in the classification and department have the ability to satisfactorily perform the work available.
-An employee scheduled for layoff who chooses to exercise seniority shall, subject to their current ability to satisfactorily perform the work available, and subject to their possession of the minimum qualifications for the job, exercise their seniority in the following order:
+An employee scheduled for layoff may opt to fill any vacancy, unit-wide (treated as an involuntary transfer) or exercise seniority, subject to their current ability to satisfactorily perform the work available, and subject to their possession of the minimum qualifications for the job.
+When opting to exercise their seniority, these steps will be utilized in the following order:

 a.
 Fill any vacancies in the same classification.